Request For Comment on Draft Specification for The CXING Programming Language.

 Goal

-The 'cxing' programming language (with or without caps) is a general-purpose programming language with a C-like syntax that is memory-safe, aims to be thread-safe, and have suprise-free semantics.
-It aims to have foreign interface with other programming languages, with C as its primary focus.
+The 'cxing' programming language (with or without caps) is a general-purpose programming language with a C-like syntax that is memory-safe, aims to be thread-safe, and have surprise-free semantics.
+It aims to fit into and interoperate with the existing ecosystem written in other languages, with C as its starting point.

 It attempts to pioneer in the field of efficient, expressive, and robust error handling using language design toolsets.